-Despite the long past shady reputation, Fortitude Valley has had in the past it is transforming into a very livable suburb in Brisbane.
+Despite the shady reputation Fortitude Valley has had in the past it is transforming into a very livable suburb in Brisbane.
 If your only experience of “The Valley” is in the wee hours of the morning around the Brunswick Street Mall, you may not be aware there is a different side to this well-known suburb.

 Inner-City Suburb Spanning a Large Area